Ty-ago/test-repo2/README.md

 For hosting the LAMP stack, I intend to have the project on GitHub using pages, Netlify, Heroku, or AWS utilizing a bucket (Still figuring this part out).

+Front End:

-The front end will be built using HTML5, CSS3, JS and Bootstrap 5 for a responsive design.
+    will be built using HTML5, CSS3, JS and Bootstrap 5 for a responsive design.

+Back End:

-The back end will be built with PHP and SQL.
+    will be built with PHP and SQL.

+Web Server:

-The web server will run Linux using Apache to serve the pages.
+    will run Linux using Apache to serve the pages.